Panic disorder is diagnosed when children have panic attacks frequently enough to cause significant impairment or suffering.

 Sometimes questionnaires about symptoms

 Doctors diagnose panic disorders when children

-Usually, a combination of drugs and behavioral therapy is effective for panic disorder.
-In some children, drugs are frequently needed to control the panic attacks before behavioral therapy can begin.
+Usually, a combination of medications and behavioral therapy is effective for panic disorder.
+In some children, medications are frequently needed to control the panic attacks before behavioral therapy can begin.

-Benzodiazepines are the most effective drugs, but a type of antidepressant called selective serotonin reuptake inhibitors (SSRIs) are often preferred because benzodiazepines cause drowsiness (sedation), may interfere with learning and memory, and may result in dependence.
+Benzodiazepines are the most effective medications, but a type of antidepressant called selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRIs) are often preferred because benzodiazepines cause drowsiness (sedation), may interfere with learning and memory, and may result in dependence.